Miami Dade FC

 Miami Dade FC is an American soccer team based in Miami, Florida.
 The club was founded in 2014 and is currently competing in United Premier Soccer League.
 In November 2015, the club made international headlines by announcing that former Brazil national football team captain Emerson Ferreira da Rosa was joining the club.

 History

-2014: Miami Dade FC is born
+2014: Founding

-The team's franchise rights for the NAL were purchased by the investment company, Linck Group, on May 1, 2014.
+Miami Dade FC was founded on May 1, 2014, by Roberto Linck.
+The club was established following the acquisition of franchise rights to compete in the NAL by Linck Group, an investment company associated with Linck.
+The acquisition marked the formal establishment of Miami Dade FC and the beginning of the club's competitive operations.

 Miami Dade Football Club, LLC was registered with the Florida State Department by Roberto Linck on May 1, 2014, and on May 20 the team was officially announced as the 5th NAL Florida conference franchise.

 Ginga Scout was announced to be MDFC inaugural jersey sponsor in an event at 1826 Lounge in Miami Beach on May 20, 2014, at the same event which revealed the club's first ever jersey design.

 Miami Dade FC debuted in the NAL on May 30, 2014, in a match against Nacional SC, winning the match 3 to 1.
 Players Andres Perez and Kaique Negri scored the club's first winning goals.

 On July 26, Miami Dade FC was crowned NAL champions after defeating Santos USA.